-This filter recreates traditional, solid color lens filters used for warming and cooling effects, as well as gradient, bi-color and center-spot filters.
+This filter recreates traditional color lens filters used for warming, cooling, gradients and more.
 You choose the filter type from the pop-up menu at the top of the pane, then adjust the settings to your liking.
 Each type offers different options for selecting a filter color (or colors, in the case of the Bi-Color type), adding saturation or polarization, and more.

-The Solid option includes a section for choosing the single color you wish the filter to be, and an Amount slider for how strong you want the effect.
+There are four Filter Types: Solid, Graduated, Bi-Color, and Center.
+The Solid option includes a section for choosing the single color you wish the filter to be, and an Amount slider for how strong you want the effect, as well as a Saturation slider for boosting or reducing overall color.
 The Polarizer slider adds a polarization effect, which can sometimes help clear haze or enhance the blues and greens in an image.

-The Bi-Color and Graduated filter options let you choose filter color (or colors), feather for the filter transition, and a direction for the effect.
+The Bi-Color and Graduated filter types let you choose filter color (or colors), feather for the filter transition, and a direction for the effect.